We Offer Two Routes To Climb Kilimanjaro

 Crowned by eternal snows, the mighty Kilimanjaro (19,340ft) is the highest free-standing mountain in the world and dominates its landscape unlike any other mountain.
 Located in Tanzania, this dormant volcano looms over five eco-systems and large game reserves and is certainly one of the world’s most impressive sights.
 The terrain is nothing short of dramatic.
 As a mountaineering company, we treat this adventure as a mountain climbing expedition.
 We offer scheduled departures for 2 routes on the mountain: Machame and Lemosho/Crater Camp.

 Kilimanjaro is unique in many ways; but stands as the only one of the Seven Summits (the highest point on each continent) that is truly a non-technical climb.
 Using well-marked trails to the summit, along with our expert guide staff, a fit enthusiast has an excellent chance of reaching the summit.
-Our expert guides, choice of route, success and safety have been Alpine Ascents forte on Kilimanjaro and we invite you to review our “Why Climb With Us?” section.
+Our expert guides, choice of route, success and safety have been Alpine Ascents forte on climbing Kilimanjaro and we invite you to review our “Why Climb With Us?” section.
 While there are many good outfitters, few if any provide the breadth of services that Alpine Ascents does.

 Kilimanjaro is an attractive climb for anyone interested in a physical challenge: climbers, wilderness enthusiasts and hikers alike.
-Over the past twenty years, we have emerged as a leader in guiding Kilimanjaro, applying expertise from other formidable mountains to the wilds of Africa.
+Over the past twenty years, we have emerged as a leader in guiding climbs on Kilimanjaro, applying expertise from other formidable mountains to the wilds of Africa.
 We consider the Kilimanjaro climb and safari expedition to be one of the most appealing and treasured adventure experiences we offer.

 Following our climb we begin a four-day safari to the spectacular game parks of Tanzania, Ngorongoro Crater, The Tarangire River and National Park and Serengeti National Park.
 Throughout the safari, we lodge in luxurious hotels and travel by Land Cruiser across the Great Rift Valley, following wildebeests, lions and other indigenous wildlife.
 Details can be found in our safari overview and on our trip itineraries.